AthenZ/k8s-athenz-sia/CONTRIBUTING.md

 ## Dependency management

 The K8s athenz SIA project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
-This requires a working Go environment with version 1.20 or greater installed.
+This requires a working Go environment with the same or later version specified in [go.mod](https://github.com/AthenZ/k8s-athenz-sia/blob/master/go.mod#L3).

 To add or update a new dependency, use the `go get` command: